SeaBoiii/seaboiii.github.io/novel/when-the-song-began/Chapter11.md

 ---
+layout: chapter
+novel: when-the-song-began
+order: 11
-title: Chapter 11 - Where We Begin Again
+Title: Chapter 11 - Where We Begin Again
-layout: default
 ---
 **Chapter 11: Where We Begin Again**